Sinclair Lewis: Personal life

-In 1914 Lewis married Grace Livingston Hegger (1887–1981), an editor at Vogue magazine.
-They had one son, Wells Lewis (1917–1944), named after British author H. G. Wells.
-Serving as a U.S. Army lieutenant during World War II, Wells Lewis was killed in action on October 29, 1944 amid Allied efforts to rescue the "Lost Battalion" in France.
+Serving as a U.S. Army lieutenant during World War II, Wells Lewis was killed in action on October 29, 1944, amid Allied efforts to rescue the "Lost Battalion" in France.
 Dean Acheson, the future Secretary of State, was a neighbor and family friend in Washington, and observed that Sinclair's literary "success was not good for that marriage, or for either of the parties to it, or for Lewis's work" and the family moved out of town.

 Lewis divorced Grace on April 16, 1928.
-On May 14, he married the noted international correspondant and newspaper columnist Dorothy Thompson.
+On May 14, he married the noted international correspondent and newspaper columnist Dorothy Thompson.
 In 1928, he and Dorothy purchased a second home in rural Vermont.
 They had a son, Michael Lewis (1930–1975), who became a stage actor.
 Their marriage had virtually ended by 1937, and they divorced in 1942.

 Lewis died in Rome from advanced alcoholism, on January 10, 1951, aged 65.
 His body was cremated and his remains were buried at Greenwood Cemetery in Sauk Centre, Minnesota.
 His final novel World So Wide (1951) was published posthumously.

 William Shirer, a friend and admirer of Lewis, argued that Lewis did not die from alcoholism.
 He reported that Lewis had a heart attack and that his doctors advised him to stop drinking if he wanted to live.
 Lewis did not stop, and perhaps could not; he died when his heart stopped.

 In summarizing Lewis's career, Shirer said:

 It has become rather commonplace for so-called literary critics to write off Sinclair Lewis as a novelist.
 Compared to ...
 Fitzgerald, Hemingway, Dos Passos, and Faulkner ...
 Lewis lacked style.
 Yet his impact on modern American life ... was greater than all of the other four writers together.